Aliiina-z/CompEvo/README.md

     python train.py
     ```

 You will see a confirmation of the selected mode in the console output.
+The script will automatically:
+- Use real data if `data/real_dataset.json` exists
+- Fall back to virtual data if no real data is found
-The script will then proceed with the training and evolution pipeline.
+- Proceed with the training and evolution pipeline

 ## ⚙️ Configuration and Environment Modes